atthom/Island_DevOps_KRRT/README.md

 ### Week 50

-The bot can explore the island and find a creeks to access to the groundfields.
+The bot can scan the island and find a creeks to access to the groundfields.

 ### Week 49